The end of a relationship can feel surreal. At first we’re stunned that our partner is no longer our partner anymore.

 If I had only done…..

 Ultimately we accept some of the blame so that we can appease our brain.
 The problem is that we tend to accept the blame for the wrong things.
-The blame game is a breeding ground for new Love Locks.
+The blame game is a breeding ground for new Love Locks (toxic beliefs about ourselves).

 Relationship End Scenario 1: You knew there were problems and were part of the problem.

 If you knew what the problems were in the relationship and you feel like maybe you contributed to the end of the relationship, then you need to take some time to evaluate your behavior.
-Take some time to really see your roll in those issues so that you don’t take those issues into the next relationship.
+You need to clearly see your role in those issues so that you don’t take them into the next relationship.

 However, this can’t be done right after the breakup or divorce.
 Take the time to heal first.
 Part of getting prepared for the next relationship is learning from the past and growing into a better you and a better partner.